 We expect to continue to generate revenues by marketing our Internet-based products and our survey and research services through healthcare organizations and to a lesser extent, through pharmaceutical and medical device companies.
 We expect that the portion of our revenues related to services provided via our Internet-based learning products will increase in absolute dollar amounts.
-The percentage of total revenues from our Internet-based subscription products has declined compared to historical periods, whereas revenues from our survey and research services are not Internet-based.
 Specifically, we will seek to generate revenues from healthcare workers by marketing to their employers or sponsoring organizations.
 The fees we charge for courseware resulting from this marketing is typically paid by either the employer or sponsoring organization.